rovinyawijeramaofficial/rovinyawijeramaofficial/README.md

-I am a final year undergraduate at SLIIT with a passion for computer science and much enthusiast in full-stack development & machine learning.
+I am a final-year undergraduate at the Sri Lanka Institute of Information Technology (SLIIT), with a passion for computer science and much enthusiast in full-stack development & machine learning.
 I have already been switched on over programming mode such as
 C,
 C++,
 HTML,